Romolo Tavani - stock.adobe.com

 The downturn has previously been attributed to a shift in buying behaviour over the past couple of years, with some central government departments shifting away from using home-grown SME IT suppliers to host their data locally.

-The main beneficiaries of this trend have been the hyperscale cloud giants, such as Amazon Web Services (AWS) and Microsoft, who have both seen marked increases in the amount of business they have secured through the G-Cloud framework since opening their UK datacentres in late 2016.
+The main beneficiaries of this trend have been the hyperscale cloud giants, such as Amazon Web Services (AWS) and Microsoft, which have both seen marked increases in the amount of business they have secured through the G-Cloud framework since opening their UK datacentres in late 2016.

 Ahead of the launch of G-Cloud 10, framework stakeholders told Computer Weekly they hoped CCS might introduce changes that would go some way to helping arrest the decline.